 On the night between 30 and 31 May, Taliban stopped three civilian busses transporting passengers from Kabul to Takhar and Badakhshan provinces in Ali Abad district, Kunduz province.
 Taliban forced 185 passengers, including at least 157 civilians (including 30 women and children) to disembark the busses and took them to the Chahar Darah river.
 There, the abductors identified 28 individuals believed to be connected to the Afghan security forces and released the 157 passengers the Taliban considered to be civilians.
 Taliban later executed 12 serving Afghan security forces members and released eight others.
 On 25 June, an international military forces airstrike killed the eight passengers who remained in Taliban captivity along with a number of their captors.
 Taliban claimed responsibility for the abduction incident, describing the men they detained as 'enemy troops travelling in a civilian bus and wearing civilian clothes' and highlighting that 'the ordinary civilians also travelling to their respected areas were set free after a brief investigation'.
-194 accessed 26 June 2016.
+196

-193 In the first six months of 2015, UNAMA documented 199 incidents of abduction that resulted in 82 civilian casualties (68 deaths and 14 injured) and 682 persons abducted.
-194 See Taliban Statement, posted in Pashto on 31 May 2016 at: https://justpaste.it/uugm, last
+195 In the first six months of 2015, UNAMA documented 199 incidents of abduction that resulted in 82 civilian casualties (68 deaths and 14 injured) and 682 persons abducted.

 On 21 June, Taliban stopped at least three vehicles on Highway I in Nahrisaj district, Helmand province, carrying passengers from Kandahar to Herat and abducted at least 45 passengers.
 Taliban temporarily detained the bus passengers and 'investigated' them for links to the Afghan national security forces, releasing all passengers within 24 hours.
-Taliban claimed responsibility for the incident, disputing that it was an abduction situation and describing it as 'a normal search operation against enemy personnel performed after accurate intelligent information, in such operation [the] general public suffer no problems, they [are] treated respectfully and given permission to travel, but those who got practical military part with invaders and their slaves will have to satisfy their actions.'195
+Taliban claimed responsibility for the incident, disputing that it was an abduction situation and describing it as 'a normal search operation against enemy personnel performed after accurate intelligent information, in such operation [the] general public suffer no problems, they [are] treated respectfully and given permission to travel, but those who got practical military part with invaders and their slaves will have to satisfy their actions.'
+197

-Geographically, the eastern region suffered the highest number of conflict-related abductions (53 incidents - particularly Kunar and Nangarhar provinces)196, followed by the western region (44 incidents - particularly Farah and Herat provinces).197
+Geographically, the eastern region suffered the highest number of conflict-related abductions (53 incidents - particularly Kunar and Nangarhar provinces)198, followed by the western region (44 incidents - particularly Farah and Herat provinces).199